Hyflux amends scheme terms to ‘balance’ interests of small investors

 This marks Hyflux's latest move to woo its minority stakeholders - some of whom have been so disgruntled with the restructuring terms that they said they would rather vote "no" and see the company liquidated.

-It has been an eventful week for the company, which on Monday released its latest unaudited financial accounts.
-For the first nine months of 2018, Hyflux chalked up a net loss of S$1.1 billion as it took a hefty S$916 million impairment on the carrying value of its largest asset along with other write-downs.
+It has been an eventful week for the company.
+Its latest unaudited financial accounts released on Mar 2 showed the company chalked up a net loss of S$1.1 billion for the first nine months of 2018, after taking a hefty S$916 million impairment on the carrying value of its largest asset along with other write-downs.

 On Tuesday, its subsidiary Tuaspring Pte Ltd was served with a default notice from PUB for not fulfilling various contractual obligations, such as keeping Singapore’s largest desalination plant “reliably operational”, under a 25-year water purchase agreement.